Somatic Breathing: How to Breathe Properly for Mind‑Body Balance

 In ancient traditions, you’ll often hear instructions like, “Rest your mind on the breath.”

-This is a meditative technique that helps you quiet your mind at the beginning of your meditation practice.
+This meditative technique helps you quiet your mind at the beginning of your practice.

 The important thing to remember is that you’re using awareness to slowly change the quality of your breath.
 (Remember: Wu Wei, or nonaction.)

-Bahui Point located at the crown of the head
+Bahui Point at the crown of the head

 Proper body alignment also helps you further quiet your breathing: